-To start with, if you are unfamiliar with Jones (aka Jonesy), he’s the cat aboard the Nostromo who survives along with Ripley in the original Alien movie.
+Is Jones, the cat from Alien, actually a Flerken?
+If you are unfamiliar with Jones (aka Jonesy), he’s the cat aboard the Nostromo who survives along with Ripley in the original Alien movie.
 A Flerken is an alien creature from the Marvel universe.
 They resemble cats, but they aren’t cats.
 Their mouths contain pocket dimensions that can hold a seemingly unlimited volume of matter, much like a chipmunk or me when there are Cheez-Its in the house.
-A Flerken named Goose (known in the comics as Chewie) was recently introduced to the moviegoing public in Captain Marvel.
+A Flerken named Goose (known in the comics as Chewie) was introduced to the moviegoing public in Captain Marvel.

 RELATED: Why ‘Fire in the Sky’ Is the Most Terrifying Alien Movie Ever Made

 The Alien franchise exists across time into a distant future, but it’s also connected to our time.
 With Alien vs Predator, we’ve already merged their universes.
-Predator happened in the ’80s, and there is a scene in Predator 2 that shows a Predator’s trophy wall.
-There you’ll see a couple of human skulls, a Xenomorph skull, and a few random or unidentified skulls belonging to creatures of extra-terrestrial origins.
+Predator happened in the ’80s, and a scene in Predator 2 shows a Predator’s trophy wall.
+There, you’ll see a couple of human skulls, a Xenomorph skull, and a few random or unidentified skulls belonging to creatures of extra-terrestrial origins.
 What’s missing from the wall?
 A Flerken skull.
 Do you want to know why?
 Because a Predator can’t possibly bag a Flerken.
 That’s the real reason the Predators returned to Earth in the ‘80s.
 They were looking for Goose, who just happened to be there at the same time.

 If Jonesy was a flerken Alien would have been a very short movie.